What if that big deal you're working on has little or nothing to do with price?

 The organisations that have the most effective sales cultures understand how to unleash the sales capacity of their organisations to help them sell into big customer accounts.

-Is your organisation firing on all sales cylinders or are you doing everything
+Is your organisation firing on all sales cylinders or are you having to do everything yourself?

-Let's talk about how we can help you turn that around.
+Let's talk about how we can help you turn that around and maximise your team's full sales potential.